SubhadityaMukherjee/AI-knowledge-base/docs/Long Short Term Memory (LSTM).md

 - Smaller chance of exploding or vanishing #gradients
 - Better ability to model long term dependencies
 - Gated connections
+- Gates that learn to forget some aspects, and remember others better
 - Splitting state into parts -> output pred and feature learning
+- At the end of the day, these could not handle too long sequences.
+Therefore -> [Transformer](Transformer.md)

 ## The Math
 - Gates